 It’s embarrassing to admit but for much of my life I have pretended I know what's going on when I don't, for fear of being "caught out".
-In the school cafeteria when people talked about TV shows I didn’t have the channels for, or on MSN Messenger when I read unfamiliar song lyrics my friends had shared, I'd pretend to recognise what they were talking about, like everyone else.
+In school when people talked about TV shows I didn’t have the channels for, or on MSN Messenger when I read unfamiliar song lyrics my friends had shared, I'd pretend to recognise what they were talking about, like everyone else.
 As I got older, I adopted my façade at dinner tables during discussions of global politics and in pub smoking areas while people rambled on about Quentin Tarantino.

 I did this, as I assume many others did, out of fear of appearing ignorant.
 I didn’t want to be seen not to understand things, especially if they were things that people I wanted to respect me were fluent in.
 I thought that if I didn’t know what was going on, it betrayed a moral failing and exposed me as someone who, underneath it all, was deeply uncool and actually, a bit stupid.